Caregiver Strain and Burden: How Nurses Can Provide Support

 Strategies for Preventing Caregiver Strain/Burnout

-Nurses, family members, and friends need to understand the signs of caregiver burnout in order to provide the proper support the caregiver needs.
-The caregiver may appear physically or mentally exhausted.
-They may neglect their own physical appearance or mental health.
+Nurses, family members, and friends need to understand the signs of caregiver burnout in order to provide the proper support for the caregiver.
+The caregiver may appear physically or mentally exhausted and neglect their own physical appearance or mental health.

 Caregivers may experience increased stress, fatigue, or lack of sleep due to worrying about their loved ones (7).
-Also, a caregiver may mention they feel isolated or don’t have time for social interactions and friends (1).
-They may also start to have physical and mental health problems, like anxiety or depression (13).
-Nurses and other healthcare professionals should be able to recognize these symptoms, and sometimes they only seem minor.
+They may also mention feeling isolated or not having time for social interactions and friends (1).
+They may also start having physical and mental health problems, like anxiety or depression (13).
+Nurses and other healthcare professionals should be able to recognize these symptoms, and sometimes, they only seem minor.

 Caregivers and nurses should understand and implement strategies to prevent caregiver burnout and strain whenever possible.
-Exercise and physical activity can help to prevent caregiver strain and promote well-being.
+Exercise and physical activity can help to avoid strain on caregivers and promote well-being.
 Some examples include practicing yoga, walking in the neighborhood, or riding a bike.
-Research also shows that exercising with the care recipient can improve both the caregiver's and care recipient's physical and mental health (3).
+Research also shows that exercising with the care recipient can improve both the caregiver’s and care recipient’s physical and mental health (3).

 Since caregivers oftentimes don’t put their physical and mental well-being before the care recipients, they should strive to promote self-care practices to reduce their stress and burnout (6).
-Examples of self-care activities are reading a book, taking a bath, journaling, or getting a massage.
-Additionally, caregivers should strive to have social interactions with their family members and friends.
+Examples of self-care activities are reading a book, bathing, journaling, or getting a massage.
+Additionally, caregivers should strive to interact socially with family members and friends.
 Nurses can provide resources to caregivers for social and mental health support, like suggesting a peer support group or referral to a mental health counselor (1).

 Ask yourself...